Nearing 100,000 COVID-19 Deaths, U.S. Is Still 'Early In This Outbreak'

 The U.S. ... has had more deaths than any country in the world.
 Do you think that the country is absorbing the significance of these numbers?

-I think for a majority of Americans, this doesn't quite feel real because the deaths have been concentrated in few places.
+I think for a majority of Americans, this doesn't quite feel real because the deaths have been concentrated in [a] few places.
 Obviously, New York has been hit very hard, and some other places like Seattle, Chicago — some of the big cities.
 And so people who don't live in those areas may not be absorbing it.

 But the nature of this pandemic is that it starts and kind of accelerates in big cities, but then it moves out into the suburbs and into the rural areas.
 So, by the time we're done with this, I think every American will have felt it much more up close and personal.
 That's what I worry about — that it shouldn't have to take that for people to really understand how tragic this is and how calamitous in many ways this is.